-To find a creative director, you’ll need to recruit or promote someone from within the business.
-If you’re looking internally, be wary; promoting someone who already knows your brand can work wonders but are they a strong enough influence to keep pushing new and untested ideas?
+You’ll need to recruit or promote from within to find a creative director.
+Encouraging someone who already knows your brand can work wonders but are they a strong enough influence to keep pushing new and un-tested ideas?

-One of the downsides to pulling creative in-house is the possibility that a “winning” brand style or campaign is rewarmed year on year.
-The creative spark that comes from dealing with hungry external agencies willing to push the boundaries is lost to a “don’t rock the boat” culture.
+One of the downsides of brands with in house agencies is the possibility that a “winning” brand style or campaign is rewarmed year after year.
+The creative spark that comes from dealing with hungry external agencies willing to push the boundaries is lost in a “don’t rock the boat” culture.

 Can In-house creative speak truth to power?

 However, sometimes in-house doesn’t exercise enough muscle to speak truth to power.
-On occasion, in-house creatives become too close to the brand to truly stand back and bring a fresh perspective to it.
-And of course, a lack of knowledge of who might be the best person to direct their creative vision is a drawback.
+Occasionally, in-house creatives become too close to the brand to stand back and bring a fresh perspective.
+And, of course, a lack of knowledge of who might be the best person to direct their creative vision is a drawback.

-However you choose to work, we are used to working in all sorts of ways so if you have a need for live-action expertise, then contact us for a chat.
+However you choose to work, we are used to working in all sorts of ways, so if you require live-action expertise, contact us for a chat.